-· MHFG views complete compliance as a basic principle of management and maintains a compliancemanagement structure and a "Compliance Manual."
+- MHFG views complete compliance as a basic principle of management and maintains a compliance management structure and a Compliance Manual.
 MHFG, in principle, develops compliance programs each fiscal year for the implementation of specific plans for complete compliance and periodically follows up on the status of the implementation of such plans.
-MHFG also maintains the compliance hotline and hotlines relating to the internal control and audit with respect to accounting and financial reports.

-The President & CEO is responsible for compliance of MHFG, while the Head of Compliance Group is in charge of planning, drafting and promoting matters related to compliance in general.
-The Head of Compliance Group reports to the Board of Directors, the Audit Committee, the Executive Management Committee and the President & CEO with respect to the status of compliance, etc., periodically and as necessary.
+MHFG also maintains a compliance hotline and hotlines relating to internal control and audits with respect to accounting and financial reports. - The President & CEO is responsible for compliance at MHFG, while the Head of the Compliance Group is in charge of planning, drafting and promoting matters related to compliance in general.
+The Head of the Compliance Group reports to the Board of Directors, the Audit Committee, the Executive Management Committee, and the President & CEO with respect to the status of compliance and other matters, periodically and as necessary.